COVID19Upcome/Europe/overview.md

 <https://www.regional.atmosphere.copernicus.eu/> and elaborated as
 described in the original paper (<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7354543/>)

+Average daily maximum (AdM) concentration of ozone and pm2.5 are expressed as ppm and ug/m3 respectively (<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7354543/>).

 <a id="orgfc87f34"></a>
 <a id="org2cb4de6"></a>

 # Periods and Figures discussion

-The original figures are modified to describe general observations regarding three main periods (in Europe) starting from 2020-02-01.
+The original figures are modified to express overall observations concerning three foremost periods (in Europe) starting from 2020-02-01.

 <table id="org163aa7e" border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">